-The ILC facility with thousand-fold larger accumulated data-sets than prior $e^+e^-$ experiments, polarized beams, and the potential to take data at a wide range of center-of-mass energies will provide the opportunity to advance greatly knowledge of the precision electroweak (PEW) sector.
-The measurement precision will far exceed the precision achieved in the legacy measurements from LEP/SLC near the Z-pole [268] and from LEP at higher center-of-mass-energies up to 208 GeV [253].
-The underlying assets are much higher statistics, really precise modern detectors with much improved reconstruction of particle and jet momenta, polarized beams, and improved theoretical modeling.
+The ILC facility with thousand-fold larger accumulated data-sets than prior e^+e^- experiments, polarized beams, and the potential to take data at a wide range of center-of-mass energies will provide the opportunity to advance knowledge of the precision electroweak (PEW) sector.
+The measurement precision will far exceed the precision achieved in the legacy measurements from LEP/SLC near the Z-pole [396] and from LEP at higher center-of-mass-energies up to 208 GeV [340].
+The underlying assets are much higher statistics, precise modern detectors with much improved reconstruction of particle and jet momenta, polarized beams, and improved theoretical modeling.

-An important aspect for fully exploiting the potential is adequate control of systematic uncertainties.
-This includes aspects such as detector calibration and alignment, control of reconstruction efficiencies and geometrical acceptance, determination of the center-of-mass energy, differential luminosity, integrated luminosity, and the polarization of the beams.
-These need to be maintained over years of accelerator operation and are a critical pre-requisite for extracting the most physics out of potential dedicated physics runs at special center-of-mass energies such as the WW threshold and especially at the Z-pole.
-Such running is already feasible with the initial 250 GeV ILC accelerator described in Chapter 4 as discussed in [269].
+Adequate control of systematic uncertainties is mandatory.
+This includes detector calibration and alignment, control of reconstruction efficiencies and geometrical acceptance, determination of the center-of-mass energy, differential luminosity, integrated luminosity, and the polarization of the beams.
+These need to be maintained over years of accelerator operation and are a critical prerequisite for extracting the maximum physics out of dedicated physics runs at special center-of-mass energies such as the WW threshold and especially at the Z-pole.
+Such running is already feasible with the initial 250 GeV ILC accelerator described in Chapter 4 as discussed in [397].

-It is obviously not feasible to run the ILC in the single configuration best adapted to measuring each individual PEW observable with the highest precision while still delivering on aspects such as the Higgs, top, and Higgs self-coupling programs.
+ILC operation must be crafted so as to exploit opportunities for special runs to address individual electroweak quantities such as the W and Z masses, while maintaining sufficient luminosity and time to deliver on the Higgs, top, and Higgs self-coupling programs.
 The various ILC data-taking configurations will impact the knowledge gained for each PEW observable in different ways.
 Having several measurement methods for the same observable with complementary systematic uncertainties should lead to improved knowledge.
-An important goal for the next years is to further explore these possibilities to better understand their relative merit and inform accelerator and detector design work.